 Stage IV – Executive: Exercising Power

-You have significant organization responsibility.
-Your focus is not on day to day operations but on strategy – the future of the organization.
-Your role is to be proactive – to anticipate change, plan for it, initiative it and lead the organization as it goes through it.
+You have significant organizational responsibility.
+Your focus is not on day-to-day operations but on strategy – the future of the organization.
+Your role is to be proactive – to anticipate change, plan for it, initiate it, and lead the organization as it goes through it.
 That requires dealing more with the external environment and making tough, hard decisions.

 Potential career roadblock: Not using the real influence that you have.

 By being indecisive and not pushing strategy forward, you may appear wavering or lackluster.
 People look to their senior leaders for vision, guidance, and encouragement, especially in these very changing times.